 - Have lived within the Archdiocese of Los Angeles not less than three years

-- Be at a minimum age thirty and not beyond a maximum age of fifty-five
+- Be at a minimum age thirty and not beyond a maximum age of fifty-nine

-- A single man must be committed to celibacy subsequent to ordination
+- A single man must be committed to celibacy after ordination

-- A married man must be committed to celibacy subsequent to ordination should his wife die before him.
+- A married man must be committed to celibacy after ordination should he lose his wife to death or separation

 - Be a citizen of the United States of America or have evidence of legal residency.